getcarina/getcarina.com/_tutorials/docker-install-linux.md

     sudo usermod -aG docker ubuntu
     ```

-2. Restart the docker service.
+2. Restart the Docker service.

     ```bash
     sudo service docker restart
     ```

-3. Log out, then log in again so that your user is recognized as a member of the docker group.
+3. Log out of your current shell or desktop session, then log in again so that your
+    user is recognized as a member of the docker group.

-4. Verify that you are able to execute docker commands without sudo.
+4. Verify that you are able to execute `docker` commands without `sudo`.

     ```bash
     docker version